Red Velvet Cake with Chocolate Sour Cream Frosting

 - In a small bowl, combine the vinegar and baking soda until it fizzes and then add to the batter.
 Stir until blended.

-- Divide the batter evenly between the prepared pans (about 16 oz. of batter in each).
+- Divide the batter evenly between the prepared pans (about 16 oz. of batter in each 8-inch or 12oz in each 6-inch).

 - Bake for 22-25 minutes.
 Mine took 22 minutes.